Liver Injury

 Step 1

-We did the lab work to create the world’s largest primary human liver dataset
+Automated lab created the world’s largest primary human liver dataset

 -